andresmolivares/fora-fin-viewer/README.md

 - Pinia
 - Axios

-**Run the app** - This application relies on the ForaFinServices/full-mode-support branch for its back, which builds on the ability to company calculate fundable amounts, but allows users to review company fact data.
-Ensure the ForaFinServices are running then launch the client application to get going.
+**Run the app** - This application relies on the ForaFinServices/full-mode-support branch for its backend, which builds on the ability to company calculate fundable amounts.
+The client application provides a UX where users can review company fact data.
+Ensure the ForaFinServices/full-mode-support branch is running, then launch the client application to get going.